 Julius, the first Roman emperor, did entrust his life to his body-guard, native Germans and famous fencers, more than four hundred in number, and to no-one else, and in Rome on the field of Mars he did himself fence, and did donate several treasures and prizes to the fencers shortly before his death.
 Likewise did emperor Augustus with great delight support and help the fencers, which example of love for the knightly art was freely followed by Tiberius the third Roman emperor, as is all recorded by Suetonius Tranquillus* and by others besides in their accounts.

-The Romans were had the custom in spiritual matters of honouring the gods with this exercise of the knightly sport on their customary fest-days.
+The Romans had the custom in spiritual matters of honouring the gods with this exercise of the knightly sport on their customary feast-days.
 In the month of March did they honourably hold a great feast lasting five days, of which three days of fencing for Pallas as a goddess of war.
 During these three days a special captain was designated who should instruct the youth in the upholding of manly honesty in fencing with all weapons twice daily, in the morning and in the evening.
 As the funeral of the body of Brutus should be held, his two sons Marcus and Decius did ordain abundant prizes and treasures for the fencers for which they should fence.
 Likewise as the emperor Probus won his victory against the Germans and did triumph he did let fence a total of three hundred* naked fencers in front of the public.

 Likewise, Dominicanus by night and Gordianus at one time five hundred naked fencers, and after him emperor Philip the Arab, in a spectacle for the Roman people and in honour of his triumph did let fence a full thousand naked fencers on a single day.*.
 Of such examples and histories would be many others to be told, but I feel that this should suffice for a general indication.